-- Process runs concurrently while threads also run concurrently giving the illusion that they are running parallel with the process.
+- The process runs concurrently while threads also run concurrently, giving the illusion that they are running parallel with the process.
 Threads direct the process to carry out the work.

-- The resources to execute the program are provided by the process.
+- The process provides the resources to execute the program.
 Each process has a virtual address space with written code and security.
 Threads belong to the process.
 All threads in a single process share the virtual address space and the resources provided.
 Threads’ security is used for managing the clients to do the process.
 Thread has its own machine register and users’ stack stored in the virtual space provided to them.

-- Threads are located inside the process and the process cannot run without thread.
-Thread accesses the process’s code and check for the instructions written in the code and executes them.
+- Threads are located inside the process, and the process cannot run without a thread.
+Thread accesses the process’s code, checks for the instructions written in the code, and executes them.
 Without threads, processes are nothing but a group of codes loaded into the memory of the system.
 Threads belong to the process.

-- Process is always stored in the main memory which is the Random Access Memory.
-Threads are stored within the process and there is no separate memory space allocated to the threads.
+- The process is always stored in the main memory, which is the Random Access Memory.
+Threads are stored within the process, and there is no separate memory space allocated to the threads.